zhuocai/local_coq_democratic/note.md

 comparison: disadvantages of full mapping: (1) already assuming that there is a confirmed block in every slot for every node, OR FullBlockType might be valid or not.

+My decision: use optional.
+Otherwise, I might forgot to apply the condition that the block should be valid.

 #### definition of state

+When receiving enough votes to confirm, the state does not go to the next slot immediately.
+Instead, it waits until receiving the aggregated proposal.
+This is to ensure that there exists a time, that the state confirms a block in a given slot.

+#### nodes

+note that, the set of nodes must be bounded.
+Otherwise, a node might receive infinite incoming messages in one slot, thus not able to prove liveness.
+Will add a hypothesis, saying that each node at most receives a bounded amount of messsages from boundedly many nodes in every slot.
+Thus can show liveness with concrete time bounds.

+#### new slot

+when confirmed, stay in slot, set a timer of 1 unit, enter new slot.
+Using this to manually make sure that, after the event that makes the node confirm, the state remains in the current slot and committed.

 ## work record
 There are two ultimate goals: proving safety and proving liveness.
 If I only consider proving safety first, I might end up with writing a lot of code, but missing the necessary details for proving livess.

+#### how to prove safety

+turns out that the safety proof is a bit more complicated.

+Forwaring confirmation quorom, only implies that if h1 commits block B1, then delta later, any other honest node must commit.
+However, other honest nodes might commit other blocks.

+Stating that other honest nodes also commit the same block, is the safety theorem itself.
+Therefore, introducing extra lemmas do not help.

+Therefore, must develop the state transition and triggers now.
+BUT don't forget backward engineering.
+How does the safety lemma breaks apart?

+## coq notes

+How to use a lemma that states exists something.
+How to make it explicit.

+example: exists e, var = some e.

+How to replace var with some e.

+directly use destruct.

+## Bug?